Geoloup/raspberry_control/README.md

         rp.raspberrypi().set_preparation("192.168.0.10", 8, 1) # config locator for the raspberrypi
         rp.raspberrypi().local("192.168.0.10") # set the start ip set in the line in the top
         rp.config("main") # file name if this file (no .py)
-        print(test())
+        rp.run_command("Hello World",True) # true is for if console ouput is print or no print(test())
         print(other()) # you can get the output after